Updated: 5 days ago

 I used to spend eight hours a day on the edge of my seat.
 Waiting for the next crisis.
 Holding my breath for another escalated call.

-I wasn’t saving lives—or yielding any decision power whatsoever—but every customer thought I was.
+I wasn’t saving lives (or yielding any decision power whatsoever) but every customer thought I was.
+Their life circumstances were my fault.
 Their fate was in my hands.
-Their life circumstances were my fault.
-Systemic miscommunication was my responsibility, and mine alone.

 I know, it sounds dramatic.